sungnga/react-colors-app/README.md

   - Props received: `const { palettes } = this.props`
   - map over the palletes(coming from seedColors), for each palette display the paletteName and make it as a router link
   - The 'to' path takes in the palette id.
+- Create a MiniPalette.js functional component
+  - Being rendered in PaletteList.js
+  - This is a Higher Order Component(HOC)

 ## Libraries Used